A Rational Decision Maker Takes An Action Only If The

 2. Healthcare Resource Allocation During a Pandemic

 A public‑health agency employed a Bayesian updating framework to allocate ventilators across hospitals.
 As daily infection rates arrived, the model revised posterior probabilities of surge intensity in each region.
-This dynamic, data‑driven approach outperformed static allocation rules, reducing mortality by an estimated 12 % in the first two months of the outbreak Worth knowing..
+This dynamic, data‑driven approach outperformed static allocation rules, reducing mortality by an estimated 12 % in the first two months of the outbreak Simple as that..

 3. Retail Pricing Optimization